danielcarter/danielcarter.github.io/_assignments/web_design_publishing/web_design_publishing_multimedia_narrative.md

 2. Create a subdomain for your project and install Wordpress.
 3. Choose a theme for your site.
 4. Your site must include:
-  - roughly 1200-1500 words of text.
+  - roughly 900-1200 words of text.
   - at least one video and one slideshow.
-Extra credit will be given to sites that include additional data elements such as maps or graphs.
+Extra credit will be given to sites that include additional elements such as maps or graphs.
   - your contact information.
-5. Add the site to your portfolio and post a link to #general.
+5. Post a link to your project in #general.

 ### Examples